MSAZ89/mantine-component-testing/README.md

 # This is a basic react project using <a href="https://mantine.dev/pages/getting-started/" target="_blank">Mantine Components</a> #

+## I'm just testing these for fun and haven't used in any real projects as of date.

 # Getting Started with Create React App